lamech/cql/README.md

 This code includes the changes I've made to get CQL 6.2 to run on an iPhone inside [a-shell](https://holzschu.github.io/a-Shell_iOS/).

-To assist with testing, I've also added the `test.pgn` file that ships with CQL 6.
+To assist with testing, I've also added the `sample.pgn` file that ships with CQL 6.

 In order to get CQL to compile, I am using [the latest WASI SDK](https://github.com/WebAssembly/wasi-sdk/releases), version 29.0 as of this